AdaGold/react-chatlog/project-docs/wave-03.md

 # Wave 03: Event Handling and Lifting Up State

-In this wave we will update to components to manage liking
+In this wave we will update the components to manage a **like** feature.

-- Add behavior to heart button in `ChatEntry` so that when it is clicked it toggles from an empty heart to a filled heart and from a filled heart to and empty heart.
+- Add behavior to heart button in `ChatEntry` so that when it is clicked it toggles from an empty heart (🤍) to a filled heart (❤️) and from a filled heart (❤️) to and empty heart (🤍).
-- Manage the click event and state of the chat messages such that when the like status of a chat message changes by clicking the heart button, it is tracked by the `App` such that the `App` reports the number of total messages that have been liked.
+- Manage the click event and state of the chat entries such that when the like status of a chat message changes by clicking the heart button, it is tracked by the `App` such that the `App` reports the number of total messages that have been liked.

-🤍❤️
+    - If the user has liked three messages, `3 ❤️s` will appear at the top of the screen.

 <details>
-    <summary>Hints</summary>

-- Note the class names in `ChatEntry.css` that are used to render a filled and unfilled heart
+    <summary>Expand to see hints for implementing this feature</summary>

+- We will now need to update the `ChatEntry` component to use the `liked` field.
+- When we click a heart, the state of the `entries` will need to update in our `App` so that it can report the number of likes (❤️s).
-- Consider writing a helper function in `App` to calculate the number of filled heart
+- Consider implementing a helper function to calculate the number of likes (❤️s).
+- Consider using a ternary to display a 🤍 or a ❤️ as needed.
 </details>

 ## Tests

-The tests for this component don't make assumptions about the implementation details of like feature.
-They check that when you click on a 🤍 button it changes to a ❤️, and when you click on a ❤️ it changes to a 🤍.
-It also verifies that clicking on one `ChatEntry`'s like button (🤍) doesn't change other `ChatEntry`'s buttons.
-Finally, the tests check
+The tests for this component are integration tests.
+They don't make assumptions about the implementation details of like feature.
+The tests verify the following functionality:
+- When the user click on a 🤍 button it changes to a ❤️, and when the user clicks on a ❤️ it changes to a 🤍.
+This test also verifies that clicking on one `ChatEntry`'s like button (🤍) doesn't change other `ChatEntry`'s buttons.
+- The correct number of filled hearts is displayed at the top of the screen.